Azure/aace/end-to-end-solutions/Luna/Resources/Documentation/luna.ai/end-to-end-tutorial/publish-ai-service.md

 To create a new deployment, click on the "New Deployment" button.
 You will need to provide the following information:

 - Deployment Name: the name of the deployment.
-We are going to use *rtp_deployment* in this example.
+We are going to use *rtp-deployment* in this example.
 - Description: the description of the deployment, you can write your own description here

 ![create-rtp-deployment](../../images/luna.ai/create-new-rtp-deployment.png)